tianqi72/machine-learning-in-scikit-learn/resources/brian's_tenents_of_ml.md

     Machine learning requires many components.
 Currently, the most difficult part is selecting and applying the correct components.
 The challenge of contemporary machine learning is building a working and robust system to accomplish the intended goal with minimal side effects.

+- Be precise in language.

+    You have to use the correct machine learning terms at all times.
+It will keep your thinking precise and help communicate clearly to collaborators.
+This is especially critical during learning how to use machine learning.
+That way sloppy language habits will not have to be unlearn.

 - End-to-end quickly.

     It is not clear you that understand the problem and the solution space until you have a complete, working system.
 The problem might be easy (or possibly impossible).
 After getting a system working, then modular elements can be swapped out and explored.